ProgramFiles/nanonet/README.md

     https://www.microsoft.com/en-gb/download/details.aspx?id=44266

 The only required dependencies are h5py and numpy.
-These will be downloaded and installed/compiled automatically.
-Alternatively install them from your system's package repository.
+These can be downloaded and installed/compiled automatically though installing them from your system's package repository is generally preferable in the first instance.
 For Windows Christophe Golke maintains a repository of compiled python wheels at:

     http://www.lfd.uci.edu/~gohlke/pythonlibs/

+For OSX homebrew is easiest:

+    brew tap homebrew/science
+    brew install hdf5

 See the full installation instructions for further details, where instructions to perform a binary installation under Ubuntu can also be found.